Montgomery, Bote lead Cubs to 5-0 victory over Royals

 Bote’s first career triple with two out in the first scored Ben Zobrist and Jason Heyward.
 His fifth inning single scored Javier Baez.

+“It’s kind of just morphed in over the years,” said Bote, who is in his fifth stint with the Cubs this season after six-plus years in the minors.
+“The nerves are always there.
+The adrenalin’s there.
+Being able to use those emotions into a good avenue, being able to think ‘I’m going to attack this baseball’ or ‘I’m ready for this pitch.’
+Put a positive spin on it and just executing.”

 Victor Caratini, who led off the inning with a single, scored on Zobrist’s sacrifice fly.
-Zobrist left in the bottom of the inning with left hip tightness.
+Zobrist left in the bottom of the inning with left hip tightness, but will likely play Wednesday.

+“That fifth inning just kind of snowballed on me,” losing pitcher Brad Keller said.

 Ian Happ’s sacrifice fly in the eighth scored Bote with the final run.